-“Device application software” refers to application software that runs on a device including programs, patches, program data, configuration, etc.,
+“Device application software” refers to application software that runs on a device including programs, patches, program data, configuration, etc.

-“M2M application” is any application that makes use of the M2M service layer - some form of prior agreement may be needed
+“M2M application” is any application that makes use of the M2M service layer - some form of prior agreement may be needed.

-<Editor’s Note: should these be moved to ”Terminology”?>

 Security Considerations